KarryHarsh/blindness-detection-capstone-project/README.md

 * resized train 15.zip

 ### Report
-it will contains the final submission of the project based on the points mentioned in the [Machine Learning Capstone Project here](https://review.udacity.com/#!/rubrics/108/view)
+it contains the final submission of the project with its steps of implementation.

 ### Benchmark